Is It Normal to Feel Sick After Massage? Let's Find Out

 Remember when we talked about dehydration being one of the possible causes of feeling sick after massage?

 Drinking plenty of water is one of the best ways to prevent nausea and dizziness.
-Drink lots of water before and after your massage session to ensure that your body has enough fluids and electrolytes.
+Drink lots of water before and after your massage session to ensure a dehydrated person has enough fluids and electrolytes.

 Make sure to eat something light before your session